yunglechao/blog/_posts/2016-04-12-Decorates-in-Python.md

     #wrapper 0.0
     #wrapper has been used: 2x
     #!amanaP :lanac a ,noep a ,stah eros ,raj a ,hsac ,oloR a ,tur a ,mapS ,snip ,eperc a ,)lemac a ro( niaga gab ananab a ,gat a ,nat a ,gab ananab a ,gag a ,inoracam ,elacrep ,epins ,spam ,arutaroloc a ,shajar ,soreh ,atsap ,eonac a ,nalp a ,nam A
+	{% endhighlight %}
 Of course the good thing with decorators is that you can use them right away on almost anything without rewriting.
 DRY, I said:

+	{% highlight python %}
     @counter
     @benchmark
     @logging